-Hollywood’s fake news marketing campaign against women has worked
+Hollywood’s marketing campaign against women has worked

 The dinosaurs are happily making movies and TV shows, seemingly unbothered by the shadow hurtling toward them.

 The shadow is a meteor and the meteor is Bad Artists.

 Bad Artists — the white men who have so successfully narrativized and marketed patriarchy and white supremacy and the women who act like them to get their jobs — have turned Hollywood into a massive scaled algorithmic propaganda machine that affects us so deeply we’re almost unable to see it.

 Hollywood has run a massive advertising campaign at scale targeting almost every human in the developed and some of the developing world for the past one hundred years.

 Hollywood has a feed through which it’s been disseminating fake news to every screen on earth — multiplex theaters and mobile phones, through massive tentpole movies and the tiniest web series and the advertising campaigns and the merchandizing and the PR tours and the talking points that accompany these money-making ventures — trying to reach as many eyeballs as possible and as repetitively as possible (franchises and long-running series) because this is where the real money is.

 Fake news?
 But that’s not fair — they are making fiction.

 They (we) are spreading fake news, just like the social networks, because we are making propaganda that presents a fake reality.
 We create a picture of reality as created by white men (almost exclusively) and in which patriarchal white experiences are the preferred experiences, the dominant experiences, the situation worth preserving, the good ole’ days, “traditional” values.
 And because this fake news is the way we zone out after work and entertain our children, this becomes our culture.